Sorry, you need to enable JavaScript to visit this website.

 In Estonia, social inclusion of young people with fewer opportunities is mainly provided via the European Solidarity Corps volunteering actions, which provides additional resources to include all young people.
 This can mean young people with physical obstacles but also support in mental health or specific ways of travel support.
 This support is not only for cross-border volunteering but also for in-country volunteering.

-On the national level, no concrete policies are set in place to support young people with fewer opportunities in volunteering.
+At the national level, no concrete policies are set in place to support young people with fewer opportunities in volunteering, however civil society organisations provide some support to volunteers either as partnering with the public institutions or on their own initiatives.

-Extract from the 2022 report of the the Network of Nonprofit Organisations and the Network of County Development Centres: "In connection with the arrival of Ukrainian war refugees in Estonia, the number of volunteers has increased significantly, especially among younger and middle-aged people.
-It is an estimate, since the study has not yet been conducted.
+The 2022 report of the the Network of Nonprofit Organisations and the Network of County Development Centres states that "In connection with the arrival of Ukrainian war refugees in Estonia, the number of volunteers has increased significantly, especially among younger and middle-aged people.
 In terms of involving young people, the main strategy is still to develop and support voluntary NGOs and to develop a community practice programm (Kogukonnapraktika programm), which for many young people is the first major introduction to volunteering and civil society in general."

 The platform for bringing together volunteers and contributors is Vabatahtlike Värav.
 The platform is available in three languages.
-By September 2022, the page was updated with a number of new functions and possibilities, such as creating users, managing old ads, creating a volunteer database, etc.
+Its website includes new functions and possibilities, such as creating users, managing old ads, creating a volunteer database, etc.

 Community building

-For Estonia, the main network of previous volunteers is promoted by the Erasmus+ and European Solidarity Corps Agency in Estonia under the strategic partnership network EuroPeers.
-They are the alumni of European Voluntary Service and European Solidarity Corps as well as Erasmus+ Youth projects and share actively their experience with their peers.
+The main network of previous volunteers is promoted by the Estonian National Agency of Erasmus+ and European Solidarity Corps Agency under the strategic partnership network EuroPeers.
+It brings together the alumni of European Voluntary Service and European Solidarity Corps as well as Erasmus+ Youth projects and facilitate sharing actively their experience with their peers.
 EuroPeers also provides a space for learning and exchange of experiences for young people across Europe.

 The Network of Nonprofit Organisations coordinates a network of organizations involving volunteers.
-The official number of members of the network is currently 59, which shows a fairly large increase over the year.
-Although potentially more will join the network in 2023, the main area of development is the substantive involvement of members.
+The official number of members of the network is currently 59, which shows a fairly large increase in time.
+The main area of development is the substantive involvement of members.

 The main communication channels of the Network of Nonprofit Organisations are: